+- 30% Reading/Paper Prep HWs.

 - 10% Plans for papers.

-- 30% Original submission of papers.
+- $\bullet~30\%$ Original submission of papers.

-- 20% Revised submission of papers.
+- 15% Revised submission of papers.

-- 20% Reviews of other students' papers.
+- 15% Reviews of other students' papers.

-- 20% Reading quizzes.

-What can I do to get a good grade?
+What can help me get a good grade?
 Turn all of the assignments in on time.
-For the format of the course to work, ON TIME matters, so that we can get to the reviewing.
+This is more important than turning in complete assignments.
+For the peer-reviewing format of the course to work, ON TIME matters, so that I can give timely feedback on paper plans, and so we can get to the reviewing.

 Assignments are to be in pdf file format and created according to American Geophysical Union Geophysical Research Letters templates.
-If you want to use LaTeX, the software is already loaded in the learning lab and I can help.
+If you want to use LaTeX, I can help.
 If you want to use something else, you can download the AGU templates, but you're on your own if things go wrong!